Skip to main content

 Support inquiry call Yes.
 See Electronic payment processing for details.

 SEC (Standard Entry Class) codes, which are defined and maintained by NACHA, describe the authorization methods of ACH transactions.
-For ACH payment transactions through the Citi payment gateway integration, you can use the paymentOption field to specify the rules for processing a payment.
-The payment option applied to a payment can either derive from a related payment schedule or payment schedule item, or can be specified when creating the payment.
-Currently, only the SEC code processing rule is supported in paymentOption.
-You can specify the SEC code information in paymentOption through the following API operations:
+For ACH payment transactions through the Citi payment gateway integration, you can specify SEC code processing rules through the paymentOption field by using the Gateway Options type.
+You can specify the SEC code information in paymentOption through the following API operations.
+The payment option applied to a payment can either derive from a related payment schedule or payment schedule item, or can be specified when creating the payment

 For more information about how to use the paymentOption field, see the preceding API Reference articles.